 What is the IRS Fresh Start Program?

-Another form of tax debt relief is the IRS Fresh Start program.
-The IRS Fresh Start program allows you to settle tax debt in a variety of ways.
-Likewise, the goal of the IRS Fresh Start program is to give taxpayers a more affordable way to settle tax debt.
-Similarly, the IRS Fresh Start program gives taxpayers with substantial tax debt six years to affordable pay it off.
+Another form of tax relief is the IRS Fresh Start program.
+This program allows you to settle tax debt in a variety of ways.
+Likewise, the goal of this program is to give taxpayers a more affordable way to settle tax debt.
+Similarly, the Fresh Start program provided by the IRS gives taxpayers with substantial tax debt six years to affordable pay it off.
 For instance, each month taxpayers make payments to the IRS.
 These payments are based on their current income and the value of their liquid assets.
 At the end of the six years, the taxpayer’s tax debt should be paid in full.
 In conclusion, the Fresh Start program simplifies the process of paying back large tax debts.
 Furthermore, the Fresh Start program helps people avoid the downside of owing back taxes, including:

 - Tax liens